March 2023 | 2639 words | 10-minute read

 Today, 110 years since its first ingot of steel rolled out, Tata Steel has come a long way, but its pivotal role in nation building hasn’t changed.
 The company’s portfolio of products and brands has rapidly expanded across market segments like automotive, construction, industrial and general engineering and agriculture to address diverse needs.

 More than a third of infrastructure projects in India now use Tata steel.
-It has helped build 32 modern airports and almost all metro rail networks, partnering the nation to meet the demand of commuters poised to increase four-fold.
+The company has helped build at least 40 major airports and almost all metro rail networks, partnering the nation to meet the demand of commuters poised to increase multifold.
 It is in two-thirds of the country’s flyovers and bridges, including landmark ones like Mumbai’s Bandra-Worli Sea Link and Assam’s Bogibeel Bridge.
 It plays a vital part in powering the nation — from the equipment needed for mining to reinforcing dams that produce hydroelectricity, fortifying solar module mounting structures, constructing power plants and strengthening transmission lines.
-It has even gone into building sports infrastructure like the Narendra Modi Stadium in Motera, which is the world’s largest cricket stadium.
+It has even gone into building sports infrastructure like the Narendra Modi Stadium in Gujarat, which is the world’s largest cricket stadium.

 Towards a greener future